-For Twelve Months 2013, net cash provided by operating activities, including the effect of exchange rate changes on cash and cash equivalents, totaled \$1,003,819; net cash used in investing activities totaled \$392,738 and net cash provided by financing activities totaled \$196,699.
-We had \$1,717,184 in cash and cash equivalents as of December 31, 2013.
-Please see "-Liquidity and Capital Resources," below for further details.
+For Twelve Months 2014, net cash provided by operating activities, including the effect of exchange rate changes and the reclassification of assets held for sale on cash and cash equivalents, totaled \$313,782; net cash provided by investing activities totaled \$63,889 and net cash used in financing activities totaled \$776,199.
+We had \$1,318,656 in cash and cash equivalents as of December 31, 2014.
+Please see "- Liquidity and Capital Resources," below for further details.